ARMmbed/mbed-os/TEST_APPS/readme.md

 ### Test results

-IceTea prints the results from the test run to the command line, and the final result looks similar to this.
+Icetea prints the results from the test run to the command line, and the final result looks similar to this.

 ```
 +--------------------------------+---------+-------------+-------------+-----------+----------+